robOcity/pipelines_with_airflow/README.md

 1. *airflow/plugins/sql_queries.py* - Contains the `INSERT` queries that transform the data in the staging tables into the dimension and fact tables of a star-schema.

-## Configuration
+## Configuration Notes

 Here I am using my project's repository to store all my Airflow code and configuration files.
 This folder is known as AIRFLOW_HOME and it is stored in the environment.
 I set the AIRFLOW_HOME by running ```export AIRFLOW_HOME=`pwd`/airflow```.

+Running Airflow locally is simplist using Docker.
+The reason being without a full fledged database running (e.g., PostgreSQL) a local Python install is limited to running all tasks sequentially.

-## Helpful Airflow Commands
+## Useful Airflow Commands

 Aiflow has a command line interface ([CLI](https://airflow.apache.org/cli.html#)) that is very useful in finding issues with DAG objects.